JCSDA/jedi-docs/docs/inside/jedi-components/oops/applications/hofx.rst

     window length: # duration in ISO format
     # list of observations (input files, observation operators, observation errors, etc).
     observations:
+      obs perturbations:  # default false; set to true for perturbing the result of H(x) -- for OSSE experiments
+      observers:
       - ...
       - ...
-    # "obs perturbations" and "make obs" are optional, default values are false.
-    obs perturbations: false  # set to true for perturbing the result of H(x) -- for OSSE experiments make obs: false           # set to true to save the result of H(x) as "ObsValue" -- for OSSE experiments
+    make obs:  # default false; set to true to save the result of H(x) as "ObsValue" -- for OSSE experiments

 HofX4D yaml structure
 ---------------------